Cairo Ohio River Bridge

 The Cairo Ohio River Bridge is a cantilever bridge carrying U.S. Route 51, U.S. Route 60, and U.S. Route 62 across the Ohio River between Wickliffe, Kentucky and Cairo, Illinois.
 Of all the Ohio River crossings, it is the furthest downstream; the Mississippi River can be seen while crossing the bridge and looking westward.

 This is an authorized truck route.

+On July 6, 2026, the bridge was closed due to a partial structural failure.
+It was reopened on July 17, 2026.

 History

 Construction was awarded to Modjeski and Masters and the Mt.
 Vernon Bridge Co.
 It was finished on November 11, 1938.

 The bridge's tolls were removed in 1948.

 The Cairo Ohio River Bridge was rehabilitated in 1979 and is eligible for listing on the National Register of Historic Places.